albvazq/DynaORM/README.md

 ## Introduction

-<p id="introduction">This library was witten to work as an ES6 library.
-But if you need to use it with a prev version of JavaScript you can transpile your code using the command (after run npm install):</p>
+This library was witten to work as an ES6 library.
+But if you need to use it with a prev version of JavaScript you can transpile your code using the command (after run npm install):

 ```
 npm run build && npm run test
 ```

 ## Initialization
-<p id="initialization"></p>

 You can initialize your database with: